Open Letter to the Residents of Windsor

 Dear Windsor,

 Broad Street is the heart of Windsor Center.
-It is also, in its current configuration, a safety problem that has gone unaddressed for decades.
-Windsor residents finally get to do something about it on April 28 at Windsor High School.
+It is also, in its current configuration, a safety problem that has gone unaddressed for years.
+After decades of work by neighbors, businesses, and civic groups, a fully-funded plan is now on the table.

 The road diet is simple: narrow four lanes to two, add a center turn lane, and create dedicated space for cyclists and pedestrians.
 Projects like this have been implemented across Connecticut and the country with consistent results: fewer crashes, safer crossings, and more vibrant commercial streets.
 Windsor Center's neighbors, businesses, and civic organizations have been working toward this goal for thirty years.
 The grants to pay for it have already been secured.
 The current design does not include roundabouts and will not cost Windsor taxpayers a penny.
 Residents spoke; the town listened.